 I earn a living sitting in a comfortable chair talking with people about the most important

 issues in their lives.

 That’s my standard response when I'm asked what I do for a living.
 It captures how I

-feel each morning coming to work: I'm honored to be a part of my clients' world and privileged to use my training to help people.
+feel each morning coming to work: I'm honored to be a part of my clients' world and privileged to use my training

-been Clinical Professor for Fuller’s Graduate School of Psychology since 2002, teaching
+graduate school.
+I’ve been Clinical Professor for Fuller’s Graduate School of Psychology since 2002, teaching

 a few classes and supervising graduate students training to become therapists.
 I’ve been a psychotherapist since 1994